rooch-network/rooch/README.md

     cd my_move_project && rooch move build
     ```

-5. Starting the server
+5. Starting a local server
     ```bash
-    rooch server start
+    rooch server start -n local
     ```
    * *`RUST_LOG=debug rooch server start` for debugging information*
-   * You can directly use the devnet and skip this step.
+   * You can directly use the devnet or testnet to skip this step.
+   * If you want to program with Bitcoin UTXO or Inscription, please setup the local Bitcoin development env and start the server with:
+    ```bash
+    rooch server start -n local  --btc-rpc-url http://127.0.0.1:18443 --btc-rpc-username roochuser --btc-rpc-password roochpass --btc-sync-block-interval 1
+    ```
+    * Please refer to  [Bitcoin local development environment](./scripts/bitcoin/README.md) for setup the local Bitcoin development env.

 6. Publishing the Move project
     ```bash